Mobile users for Desktop Version

 A Notary Signing Agent (NSA) is a Notary Public who is specially trained to handle and notarize real estate transactions and mortgage loan documents.
 For lenders, Notary Signing Agents are the critical final link to complete the loan.
 A Notary Signing Agent is hired as an independent contractor to ensure that real estate documents are executed by the borrower, notarized, and returned for processing on time.
 Completing this critical part of the mortgage process enables the loan to be funded.

-An NSA oversees the signing of documents for the following real estate transactions: Purchase (Mortgages & Cash Deals), Residential Home Sale, Residential Refinance and HELOC, Reverse Mortgages, Commercial Transactions (Purchase and Sale), Commercial Refinance, and Construction Loans.
+An NSA oversees the signing of documents for the following real estate transactions: Residential Home Purchase (Mortgages & Cash Deals), Residential Home Sale, Residential Refinance and HELOC, Reverse Mortgages, Commercial Transactions (Purchase and Sale), Commercial Refinance, and Construction Loans.

 Acceptable forms of Primary IDs (government issued with photo) that all signers must bring to the closing table are:

 Acceptable forms of Secondary IDs (photo not required) that all signers must also bring to the closing table are:

 Some lenders may provide you with a similar or longer list of approved items.

 Tips For Your Real Estate Title Closing